Time Bandits (TV series): Release

 Time Bandits premiered on July 24, 2024, on Apple TV+.
 The show was released two episodes a week through August 21, 2024.

 Reception

 The review aggregator website Rotten Tomatoes reported an 76% approval rating with an average rating of 7.1/10, based on 51 critic reviews.
 The website's critics consensus reads, "This reimagining of Time Bandits swaps out the original film's eccentricity for a more family-friendly sensibility, delivering an energetic adventure that gets more absorbing as it goes along."
 Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on 28 critics, indicating "generally favorable reviews".

 Controversy

-In 2024, Charlyne Yi said that while filming the series, a male actor constantly assaulted them, injuring their back.
-Yi claimed the actor in question attempted to gaslight producers and HR about the incident to protect his image.
-However, following Yi’s complaint, multiple individuals and witnesses were interviewed as part of the full investigation, but none of Yi’s claims could be substantiated.
+In 2024, Lo Mutuc said that while filming the series, a male actor constantly assaulted them, injuring their back.
+Mutuc claimed the actor in question attempted to gaslight producers and HR about the incident to protect his image.
+However, following Mutuc's complaint, multiple individuals and witnesses were interviewed as part of the full investigation, but none of Mutuc's claims could be substantiated.